How to Create an Online Gift Registry in Canada (2026 Guide)

 Once your registry is built, sharing it is simple: you get a single URL that works on any device.
 Share it via:

-- Your baby shower or wedding invitation (include the URL or a short link) - A text or iMessage to immediate family - Your Instagram or Facebook story if you're comfortable - A 'Registry' section on a wedding website (The Knot Canada, WithJoy, Zola all support external registry links)
+- Your baby shower or wedding invitation (include the URL or a short link) - A text or iMessage to immediate family - Your Instagram or Facebook story if you're comfortable - A 'Registry' section on a wedding website — The Knot Canada, WithJoy, and Zola all support external registry links

-When a guest 'claims' an item on your registry, it's marked as purchased so other guests don't buy the same thing.
-Guests can also mark items as 'I'm buying this as a group gift' — this is popular for high-value items.
+When a guest claims an item on your registry, it's marked as purchased so no one else buys the same thing.
+Guests can also flag items as a group gift — popular for high-value items.
+You'll get a notification when something is claimed, which makes writing timely thank-you notes much easier.
+GetJoyBox shows you who claimed what (with their permission), so your notes can be genuinely personal rather than generic.

 Step 6: Keep It Updated

 A registry isn't set-and-forget.
-As items get purchased or your needs change, keep it current.
+As items get purchased or your needs change, keeping it current protects late-shopping guests from buying something you've already received.

-After each gift is received (before the event, at the event, or after): mark it as received on your registry.
-This keeps the available list accurate for guests who shop late.
+After each gift arrives — whether before the event, at the event, or shipped after — mark it as received on your registry.
+This keeps the available list accurate for anyone who hasn't shopped yet.

-Add items as you think of them — your registry doesn't need to be complete before you share it.
-Most registry platforms let you add items at any time.
+Add items as you think of them too.
+Your registry doesn't need to be complete before you share it; most platforms let you add at any time, and guests often check back more than once.

-For baby registries specifically: update your registry at 28 weeks, 32 weeks, and again at 36 weeks.
-Your priorities change as the due date approaches.
-Items you thought were optional may become important; items you registered for months ago may no longer be needed.
+For baby registries specifically: revisit your list at 28 weeks, 32 weeks, and again at 36 weeks.
+Your priorities shift as the due date gets closer.
+Items that felt optional at 20 weeks may become urgent; things you added months ago may no longer apply.
+Statistics Canada data on Canadian household spending shows baby and household categories remain among the most consistent gift purchases — so keeping your registry stocked with current needs pays off right up until the event.

 Frequently Asked Questions